These little Pulled Pork Taco Bites taste as beautiful as they look! They are just the right combination of sweet, savory, salty and spicy!

 - 1 large yellow onion peeled and thinly sliced

-- 1 ~ 4 pound pork shoulder also known as pork butt, bone in or out
+- 1 ~ 4 pound pork shoulder (also known as pork butt, bone in or out) cut into fist size pieces

 - 1 cup chicken or beef broth my recipe link above